wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

    * Add a RabbitMQ cluster as well, since it will help to avoid failures.
    * Have more consumers, currently I have 4 consumers, increasing to maybe 10 or more would be better.
    * Scale Cassandra horizontally by adding more nodes, and have them in different locations.
+   * Host my implementation in a cloud so scaling is automatic or at least easier.

 ### Part 2

 1. My example schema is the following: